 - Dates match the correct period of performance

 - The charges fall within the subaward budget and statement work

 - Required deliverables have been received (e.g., progress reports, technical reports, etc.)

 - Progress to date is satisfactory

 - Discusses concerns and/or requests additional detail from subrecipient PI when needed

-- Promptly notifies the Grants and Contracts Administrator if an invoice is unacceptable
+- Promptly notifies the Grants and Contracts Associate if an invoice is unacceptable

-- Provides Grants and Contracts Administrator with a written approval to pay subrecipient and follows up with the subrecipient to:
+- Provides Grants and Contracts Associate with a written approval to pay subrecipient and follows up with the subrecipient to:

 - Obtain late/missing invoices, where appropriate